semeval2026task2/SemEval-2026-Task2/docs/overview/overview.md

 arousal (activation) used to describe emotions.
 Right:
 The affective circumplex grid used to self-report affect during the collection of ‘ecological essays’ dataset.

-[^1]: Smaller scale for arousal since it is difficult for people to report finer‑grained levels of physiological activation.